 We trained local feature matchers by only MegaDepth dataset.
-Unlike existing works [1, 6], homography pre-training is not performed.
-For both SIFT and SuperPoint, we extract 2048 keypoints from all the training images.
+Unlike existing works [1, 5], homography pre-training is not performed.
+For both SIFT and SuperPoint, we extract 2048 keypoints from each training image.
 We trained local feature matchers for 60 epochs without data augmentation.
-If we perform the data augmentation, matchers are trained for 180 epochs since the training becomes difficult for matchers and the convergence gets slow.
-We use the Adam optimizer with the learning rate of 10^{-4} , where, in the training with data augmentation, the learning rate is exponentially decayed by 0.95 in each epoch after 120 epoch.
+If the data augmentation is applied, matchers are trained for 180 epochs due to increased training difficulty and slower convergence.
+We employed the Adam optimizer with a learning rate of 10^{-4} .
+For training with data augmentation, the learning rate is exponentially decayed by 0.95 in each epoch after 120 epoch.
 Note that the parameters of SuperPoint are frozen during training, and only matchers are trained.